FreeCAD/FreeCAD-documentation/wiki/Installing_on_Mac.md

 If there are any issues with the HomeBrew Cask or Formula you may report them to [here](https://github.com/FreeCAD/homebrew-freecad).

 This page describes the usage and features of the FreeCAD installer.
 It also includes uninstallation instructions.
-Once installed, you can [get started](Getting_started.md)!
+Head to [Getting started](Getting_started.md) once installation is complete.

 ## Simple installation